-One by one, these chefs discussed how their path in life brought them to this incredible restaurant and their stories were heartfelt.
-But as they discussed the passionate act of food preparation, they at times made the process seem complicated and intimidating which is why many people avoid cooking in the first place.
-For example, a statement like,
+One by one, these chefs discuss how their path in life brought them to this incredible restaurant and their stories are heartfelt.
+But as they share their passion for the act of food preparation, they at times make the process seem complicated and intimidating which is why many people avoid cooking in the first place.
+For example, statements like,

-is not very encouraging to a floundering home cook.
-It may be true, but such precision is not a reality for the busy person just trying to get a healthy dinner on the table.
-The point I like to make with The Whole Pantry is that if your ingredients are seasonal and fresh and you have an organized, stocked kitchen and simple recipes on hand, you don’t have to do much to make something delicious.
+are not very encouraging to a floundering home cook.
+It may be true, but such precision is not a possible for the busy person just trying to get a healthy dinner on the table.
+More realisticially, if you have simple, seasonal, fresh ingredients on hand and an efficient, organized kitchen, you don’t have to do much to create something satisfying.

 The second challenge to my make-it-simple cooking philosophy came from the venerable Christopher Kimball (see photo above).
 His Cook’s Illustrated is a great teaching source but the recipes can be a bit complicated at times.
 Quite often I feel I can’t comply with what is expected to reach the heights of perfection in muffin baking, or pork roasting or steak grilling.
 But I never knew his true take on cooking until I read the article about him in the New York Times Magazine Food Issue last month.
 He states,